aws-samples/aws-batch-comp-infrastructure-sample/README.md

 ### Creating the AWS Solver Infrastructure within the Account

 The next step is to create the AWS infrastructure necessary to build and test solvers.
-The SAT competition uses the following AWS capabilities to host distributed solvers:
+The SAT and SMT competitions use the following AWS capabilities to host distributed solvers:

 * The compute resources necessary to host the solver, provided by the [Elastic Compute Cloud](https://aws.amazon.com/ec2/) (EC2) service,
 * A registry for the Docker image files containing the solver workers and leader, provided by the [Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR) service,